ricktorzynski/balena-ocr-tesseract-docker/README.md

 ## Balena OCR Tesseract Docker app

 Allows upload of an image for OCR using Tesseract and deployed using Docker.
 This uses Flask, a light weight web server framework - but for development purposes only.
 OpenCV is used to reduce noise in the image for better processing by pytesseract.
-This was originally an app to be deployed on a Docker container - this version is revised to be deployed to BalenaCloud to a Jetson Nano device.
+This was originally an app deployed on a Docker container on AWS - this version is revised to be deployed to BalenaCloud to a Jetson Nano device.

 To get this project up and running, you will need to signup for a balena account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
 Once you are set up with balena, you will need to clone this repo locally:
 ```